Elvric/ClassNotes/Winter2019/COMP424.md

 Everything not stated is false, only objects in the world are the ones defined.

 Precondtions are positive litterals and post condtion represented as add and delete least of.

+#### Pro
+Inference can be done efficiently, all operators can be viewed as simple delitions and additions of propositions to the knowledge base.

+#### Cons
+Assumes that a small number of proposition will change for each action

+Limited language

+# 18/02/19

+# Planning approaches

+## State space planning

+### Progressing planning
+1. Determine all operators avail from the start state by examining preconditions
+2. Ground the operators by replacing any var with constants
+3. Choose an operto apply
+4. Determine the knew knowledge base

+### Regression planning
+1. Start form the goal state
+2. Pick action that satisfy some part of the goal state
+3. Make a new goal containing the precondtion of thes actions as well as any unsolved goal proposition
+4. Repeat until goal state is satisfied by the start state.

+For both regression and progression matters, also in both states the planner work with a set of states instead of using individual state.

+### STRIPS planning
+It is sound since only legal plans are found.
+It is not complete since we cannot go backwards so not optimal either and expensive then.

+## SatPlan
+- Take a description of a planning problem and generate all literals at a time slice.
+- Use SAT solver to get a plan random or advance SAT solver.

+is NP-Hard + PSPACE.

+### Heuristic search planning
+Define heuristics based on the palanning problem itself to relax the problem.

+#### Some heuristics
+Ignore preconditions, assume an operator can always be applied

+Ignore delete lists assume that when something is achieved it stays achieved.

+## Real world application
+The issue is that in the real world we have incomplete information or incorect information (something might be true but false to us or has a certain probability of being flase).
+There will also be some qualification problems, we can never list all preconditin and possible conditional outcomes of an actions.

+### Solutions
+#### Conditional planning
+plan include observation actions and contingency plan (if this then that else this).
+It is expensive because it plans for unlikely cases

+#### Monitoring/Replanning
+Assume normal states outcomes, check progress during exection and replace if necessary.

+# Uncertainty
+We can either:
+- ignore uncertainty as much as possible
+- Build procedure that cannot have uncertainty
+- Build a model that describe these uncertainties

+Logical approach is not good sincd sensors of that world may not work or conclusions can be flawed.

+## Bayesian probability
+Prior belief is the belief we had up to the arrival of knew evidence.

+$$P(A | B) = \frac{P(A)*P(B | A)}{P(B)}$$

+### Conditional indepent
+P(x | y,z) = P(x | z) knowing y does not change the probability of x knowing z.

+### Naiv Bayesian
+If we assume thay symptoms are independent for example:
+P(D, s1, s2, ...) = P(D) * P(D | s1) * P(D | s2)
+And so on.

+Exercise:
+2^{D + n} - 1
+1 + 2*n